 Desmet advises everyone to read the book, but turns out to be a careless, uncritical and very superficial reader himself.
 For example, he claims that the Wendat (in his text “Indian tribes in Northeast America“) lived in an egalitarian society.
 Something contradicted by Graeber and Wengrow, however: “[T]he Wendat – who might not seem egalitarian in anthropological terms, since they had formal political offices and a stratum of war captives whom the Jesuits, at least, referred to as ‘slaves’” (Graeber & Wengrow, p.
 40).
 The presence of slaves also suggests that not everyone was allowed to participate in decisions at the meetings.
 Desmet also seems to completely ignore the fact that this society was constantly at war with the other tribes, especially the Iroquois.
 These conflicts were not resolved through talk, but were often very bloody and extremely brutal.

 Another problem is that Desmet relies too much on secondary sources, as again with his recommended book by Graeber and Wengrow.
 If he had dug a little deeper, he would have realized that Adario’s speech which Graeber derives from the 1703 travel report of the French soldier and explorer Louis-Armand de Lahontan cannot be attributed (or at least only partially and then as a source of inspiration) to Kondiaronk due to the simple fact that the latter never visited Europe which is extensively recounted in Adario’s speech.
 Lahontan stayed in Canada from 1683 to 1693.
 He might have met Kondiaronk at a French fort in 1688 when war broke out yet again between the English and French and their native allies.
 Desmet wrote: “Indigenous orators such as Huron-Wendat Chief Kondiaronk were invited to Europe for a seat at the table so that nobility and clergy might enjoy their extraordinary rhetoric and reasoning.”
 But that is precisely what has not been documented anywhere.
-Surely a Huron visit to the court would not have gone unnoticed in the second half of the sixteenth century.
+Surely a Huron visit to the court would not have gone unnoticed in the second half of the seventeenth century.

 However, Graeber and Wengrow dismiss this discrepancy in Kondiaronk’s biography with the story of Adario in Lahontan’s book as unimportant and assign enormous weight to Lahontan’s text.
 Indeed, this writing is said to have introduced the ideal of equality into European culture.
 It would be the source from which all Enlightenment philosophers would have drawn.
 Something that specialists on the history of the Enlightenment like David A. Bell thought was rather exaggerated.
 Graeber and Wengrow (and Barbara Alice Mann quoted by them) invoke the authority of the Jesuit Pierre Charlevoix (History and General Description of New France, Volume 5, p.
 146), but forget to mention that the latter did not arrive in Canada until 1705, four years after Kondiaronk’s death.
 So he must have heard about Kondiaronk’s oratorical talent from others.
 Most likely, Bacqueville de la Potherie’s 1722 work is one of Charlevoix’s sources.